laserpants/groundfork-js/README.md

     clientSecret : 'demo'
 });

+/*
+ * This is how you would interact with application resources.
+Here we create a new 'recipe'.
+ * It works the same whether the device is online or offline.
+ */

 var recipe = {
    title       : 'Paneer Tikka Masala', ingredients : ['Cottage Cheese', 'Lemon Juice', 'Ginger-Garlic Paste', 'Red Chili Powder']